Sign in

 SLURRY PUMP CONSTRUCTION

-To protect the pump&#;s casing from abrasion, slurry pumps are oftentimes lined with metal or rubber.
-Goulds Pumps, for example, lines their XHD (Extra Heavy Duty) slurry pump with rubber.
+To shield the pump's casing against abrasive wear, slurry pumps are often lined with metal or rubber materials.
+For instance, Goulds Pumps offers an XHD (Extra Heavy Duty) slurry pump that features a rubber lining.

 SLURRY PUMPING CONSIDERATIONS